-3.2 Data Access
+3.2 Data access

 All the individual-level and establishment data offered by the FDZ are subject to data protection legislation.
 The legal basis for data access is mainly § 67 of the German Social Code Book X and § 282 section 7 of the German Social Code Book III.
-In compliance with this legal regulations, three ways of data access are offered as described below.
-When granting external researchers access to the micro data of the BA there is a conflict of interest between the maintenance of the research potential in the data on the one hand and in the disclosure of individual information worth of protection on the other hand.
-Therefore, the FDZ follows the principle that the need for protection determines the ways and the limits of data access.
+In compliance with these legal regulations, three data access methods are offered as described below.
+When granting external researchers access to the microdata of the BA there is always a conflict of interest between the maintenance of the research potential in the data on the one hand and the disclosure of individual information worthy of protection on the other hand.
+Therefore, the FDZ follows the principle that the need for protection determines the methods and the limits of data access.
 In general, the more detailed the data the more restrictive is the data access offered by the FDZ.

-Table 2 provides an overview over the various datasets of the FDZ and the ways to access them.
+Table 2 provides an overview of the various datasets of the FDZ and the ways to access them.